As the world re-opens on the other side of COVID, a question for you today.

 But the real innovation curve is just about to get started.
 When you get some time to reflect, think, respond, pray, imagine and dream, that’s when the real future will open up.

-The problem two months into a crisis is that you’ve reacted, but you haven’t really innovated yet.
-Nobody has.The problem two months into a crisis is that you've reacted, but you haven't really innovated yet.
+The problem is that you’ve reacted, but you haven’t really innovated yet.
+Nobody has.The problem is that you've reacted, but you haven't really innovated yet.
 Nobody has.
 Click To Tweet

 So keep going.
 The real breakthroughs are ahead of you.

-Take all the learning and change you’ve experienced in the last few months and lean into it way harder.
+Take all the learning and change you’ve experienced in the last year and lean into it way harder.
 Lean into the future much harder.

 And when you do, you’ll see and often realize tremendous possibility.